grantcooksey/circuit-blog/posts/avr-toolchain.md

 One of the goals I had when I started getting into the digital side of electronics was to get a good grasp of the GNU toolchain and some of the avr tools.
 The arduino platform is nice but it doesn't really give you a good grasp of what's actually happening so here's a primer from an attiny perspective and some of the common tools used to understand what's in the final binary.

+[Theres already a great overview of the main avr toolchain](https://www.nongnu.org/avr-libc/user-manual/overview.html)), but this article provides some examples built against a simple binary to wrap your head around it all.

 # Tools

 All of these examples are build with the attiny25 family in mind and uses a binary from a really dumb program in , `loop.c`: